Billy Rautenbach: Suisse Secrets

-Green Fuel

 Alleged corruption

 In 2014, Temba Mliswa, the provincial chairperson for Zanu-PF in Mashonaland West and a Member of the Zimbabwean Parliament, accused Rautenbach of bribing Arda board chairperson Basil Nyabadza, claiming that he had bought Nyabadza a house in exchange for preferential treatment.
-Nyabadza denied the allegations, and Rautenbach called Mliswa – who at the time was demanding millions of dollars he claimed Rautenbach owed him for investment consulting services – an "extortionist."
+Nyabadza denied the allegations, and Rautenbach called Mliswa, who at the time was demanding millions of dollars he claimed Rautenbach owed him for investment consulting services, an "extortionist."
 In 2019, Mliswa made various further accusations about Rautenbach's ventures in Zimbabwe and connections to the Zimbabwean government.

 Land and other disputes

 According to amaBhungane, local activists claim that Green Fuel has encroached on communal land in Chipinge, displacing thousands of families, without sufficient compensation.
 They also claim that the firm has polluted the water, bulldozed maize fields to build a road, and failed to honour its promises to pay sugarcane growers $4 a tonne.
-Chipinge residents, supported by non-profit Zimbabwe Lawyers for Human Rights, are challenging Green Fuel's claim to the land in the courts.
-A 2015 report by the Zimbabwean Parliament's Portfolio Committee on Youth, Indigenisation and Economic Empowerment echoed many of these accusations, and concluded that the project was against the country's indigenisation laws.
-It also learned from the Environmental Management Agency that Green Fuel had not conducted a full environmental impact assessment study, as required by legislation, before initiating the project.
+Chipinge residents, supported by the non-profit Zimbabwe Lawyers for Human Rights, are challenging Green Fuel's claim to the land in the courts.
+A 2015 report by the Zimbabwean Parliament's Portfolio Committee on Youth, Indigenisation and Economic Empowerment echoed many of these accusations and concluded that the project violated the country's indigenisation laws.
+It also learned from the Environmental Management Agency that Green Fuel had not conducted a full environmental impact assessment study, as required by law, before initiating the project.

-Green Fuel has denied the accusations, saying that, through its corporate social responsibility programme, Vimbo, it has spent millions of dollars on developing the neighbouring villages, and provided irrigation, electricity, and stock feed to villagers.
-It has committed to develop as irrigation schemes 10% of all land put under sugar cane, and, in 2021, it unveiled one such scheme, among the biggest in the country, in Chisumbanje, under which it provided drip irrigation equipment and plots to villagers.
+Green Fuel has denied the accusations, stating that, through its corporate social responsibility programme, Vimbo, it has spent millions of dollars on developing the neighbouring villages and providing irrigation, electricity, and stock feed to villagers.
+It has committed to developing irrigation schemes, dedicating 10% of all land to sugar cane, and, in 2021, it unveiled one such scheme, among the highest in the country, in Chisumbanje, under which it provided drip irrigation equipment and plots to villagers.
 The company has also denied claims that the plant's effluent is a pollutant.
-Nyabadza of the Arda board said in 2015 that the project was justified on the grounds that it would reduce Zimbabwe's import bill.
+Cde Basil Nyabadza of the Arda board said in 2015 that the project was justified on the grounds that it would reduce Zimbabwe's import bill.
 Indeed, according to Bloomberg, the project reduces Zimbabwe's spending on fuel imports by about one-tenth, or $40 million, per year.
-Voice of America reported in 2011 that it had created 4,500 jobs, "more jobs... than any other [project] in the last 20 years"; by 2021, it employed about 3,000 people.
+Voice of America reported in 2011 that it had created 4,500 jobs, "more jobs... than any other [project] in the last 20 years."
+By 2021, it employed about 3,000 people.

 In July 2021, several Zimbabwean newspapers reported that Green Fuel security guards had razed crops and destroyed houses in Chinyamukwakwa, Chipinge, affecting thousands of villagers, in order to facilitate Green Fuel's expansion in the area.
 According to the headman of the village, thousands of displaced residents of Chipinge were resettling in neighbouring Mozambique.
 Rautenbach and Green Fuel have also been involved in disputes with the Nuanetsi Ranch board over land on Nuanetsi Ranch on the Mwenezi River, to which Rautenbach first gained access in 2009.